Black Beauty (1946 film): Plot

 The horse is exhausted from the hard riding, and in need of rest and treatment for a leg injury.
 Unfortunately the groom, Joe, fails to stop the horse drinking a large amount of cold water, which is bad for horses when they're hot.
 Overnight, Black Beauty becomes very sick.

 When Anne wakes up again she discovers that Black Beauty is ill, and that Joe has left his employment, blaming himself for the horse's condition.
 But the horse begins to get well again, and Bill and Evelyn come to visit Anne.

 Anne hasn't overcome her jealousy, and the visit prompts her to go off to boarding school as her father has suggested.
-One of Wendon's employees, John (J. M. Kerrigan), promises Anne he will take care of her horse while she is gone.
+One of Wendon's employees, John, promises Anne he will take care of her horse while she is gone.
 But it turns out that Black Beauty is more ill than expected.

 It is decided the horse is to be put down, but John only pretends to carry out the deed, firing his gun once out of sight, deliberately missing the horse.
 He hides the horse from his employer.
 When Anne comes back from school she hears the good news from John.

 But then Black Beauty is sold on an auction by the man who was supposed to be hiding him.
 Black Beauty is now owned by a local baker who does not treat him well, and Anne and John go looking for him, followed by Bill, who has begun to take a romantic interest in Anne.

 In their search they bump into Joe, who knows that the horse is being kept nearby.

 They get there as the stable catches fire.
 Anne tries to save Black Beauty from the flames, but she and the horse both need rescuing by Bill, who arrives just in time to get them out.

 The story ends with Anne and Bill kissing and Black Beauty the proud father of a new colt.